 Flap reconstruction makes use of a woman’s own tissue — including skin, fat, and occasionally muscle — to reconstruct the breast.
 That tissue and skin can be obtained from a variety of places, and the area and method we choose will depend on factors such as the amount and quality of tissue available as well as the patient’s preference.

-TRAM flap reconstruction, the most common of these methods, involves using tissue from the area below the belly button.
+Pedicled TRAM flap reconstruction, the original method, involves using tissue from the area below the belly button.
 The skin, fat, and at least one abdominal muscle are tunneled underneath the skin upward into the breast area but remain attached to their blood vessels in the abdomen.
 This allows the transferred tissue to continue to get its blood supply from where it originated, making it the simplest of the flap procedures.
 The downside is that it requires sacrificing muscle, which potentially can affect function in the abdominal region.

-At MSK, our overall approach is to sacrifice the least amount of abdominal muscle possible, or in some cases no muscle at all, and we can do that using two newer reconstructive techniques — the free TRAM flap and DIEP flap.
-These procedures involve the relocation not only of tissue but also of the tissue’s blood supply, which means that microvascular surgery techniques are required to complete them.
+At MSK, our overall approach is to sacrifice the least amount of abdominal muscle possible to preserve abdominal function, and in most cases no muscle at all.
+We can do that using either — the free muscle-sparing TRAM flap or free DIEP flap.
+These procedures involve the relocation of tissue and also reconnecting the tissue’s blood supply, which means that microvascular surgery techniques are required to complete them.
 [Microvascular surgery refers to surgery that’s performed on very small blood vessels using an operating-room microscope and a variety of tiny, special instruments.]
-In a free TRAM flap, very little muscle is removed, and in DIEP flap the entire abdominal muscle can be spared.
+In a free muscle-sparing TRAM flap, very little muscle is removed, and in DIEP flap no muscle is spared at all.

 What are the benefits of using your own tissue for breast reconstruction?

 Using your own tissue makes for the most natural-feeling breast.
-So if you want a larger, softer breast, flap is a very good choice.
-That’s the main benefit.
+So if you want a larger, softer breast, a flap is a very good choice.
+Additionally, it usually provides the best match with a contralateral natural breast if you are undergoing a unilateral mastectomy.
 With flaps, the newly reconstructed breasts tend to age the same way as a natural breast.
-You obviously have to have enough tissue available to donate, whether it’s from your abdomen, thigh, or buttock.
-For women who are too thin, implants are a great alternative.Back to top

 What are the risks or downsides to flap surgery?

-It takes longer — doing a flap will often add three to eight hours to a mastectomy, whereas an implant usually adds only about 45 minutes.
+It takes longer — doing a flap will often add three to six hours to a mastectomy, whereas a tissue expander usually adds only about 45 minutes.
 The main downside of doing a flap is the potential impact it has on the area you’re taking the tissue from.
-If muscle is removed, you risk compromising the affected area.Back to top
+If muscle is removed, you risk a weakening of the abdomen.

 What factors might prohibit reconstructive breast surgery?

 As a general rule, we at MSK like to consider all patients as potential candidates for breast reconstruction surgery.
-The ones who aren’t candidates tend to be patients with very advanced disease or those who are very elderly.Back to top
+The ones who aren’t candidates tend to be patients with very advanced disease or those with other serious health conditions.

 When is the best time for breast reconstruction — at the time of a mastectomy or afterwards?